collinsLy/c-9464-484a8122/replit.md

 A comprehensive cryptocurrency trading platform migrated from Lovable to Replit environment.
 The platform includes trading features for spot, futures, P2P, automated trading bots, market analysis, and user management.

 ## Recent Changes
+- **2025-01-03**: Successfully redesigned all email templates to match Gmail template design
+- **2025-01-03**: Implemented V-Systems logo (https://cryptologos.cc/logos/v-systems-vsys-logo.svg?v=040) in all email headers
+- **2025-01-03**: Applied exact color scheme from provided Gmail template (#1a1a1a, #2a2a2a, #f2ff44, #c8e854)
+- **2025-01-03**: Created unified Gmail template method for all transaction types (deposit, withdrawal, transfer, conversion, welcome)
+- **2025-01-03**: Added professional gradient buttons and security notice sections matching original design
+- **2025-01-03**: Verified all updated email templates with successful test deliveries
 - **2025-01-03**: Successfully completed migration from Replit Agent to Replit environment
 - **2025-01-03**: Implemented comprehensive email notification system for all transaction types
 - **2025-01-03**: Added support for withdrawal, deposit, transfer, and currency conversion emails